 Unlike many years ago when there were only just a few types to choose from, today there are many different types of life insurance that are available in the market.
 In turn, this long list of available coverage can allow you to better “customize” your specific insurance protection needs.

-Throughout the years, the life insurance industry has grown a great deal.
+Throughout the years, the industry has grown a great deal.
 With that growth has come the emergence of many different life insurance types.

 Today, there are types of life insurance that are designed to fit a wide variety of needs.
-These range from “temporary” death benefit only plans to lifelong coverage with an underlying tax-deferred savings or investment plan.
-Therefore, life insurance is often used today as part of the overall financial planning process.
+These range from “temporary” death benefit only plans to permanent coverage with an underlying tax-deferred savings or investment plan.
+Therefore, it is often used today as part of the overall financial planning process.

 Term and Permanent Overview

-In today’s market, there are many different types of life insurance available to you.
-But overall, there are two key categories of life insurance coverage.
+In today’s market, there are many different life insurance types available to you.
+But overall, there are two key categories of coverage.
 These are

-These types of life insurance are term and permanent.
+These two types of life insurance are term and permanent.

 With term insurance, only a death benefit is paid out to a named beneficiary upon the insured’s death.
 Because term coverage is considered to be “plain vanilla” coverage, term insurance can typically be purchased fairly inexpensively.
 This is especially true for those who are young and in good health at the time that they apply for the policy.